 I did some further research and found out how to get the Belkin N+ wireless router to work with Xbox Live!
-Having solved that issue with Xbox Live, I would therefore recommend this ADSL wireless router to anyone who is looking to replace their existing one!
+Having solved that one issue with Xbox Live, I would, therefore, recommend this ADSL wireless router to anyone who is looking to replace their existing one!

 Simon Barker is the founder and editor of Zath and has over 25 years worth of experience of using computers and technology in general.
 He can normally be found researching or testing the latest in technology products.

 He has provided IT consultancy services to both home and small business users for over 15 years, building PCs, fixing hardware/software problems and providing comprehensive training.